Can Syngonium Live in Water Permanently? I Tested It

 My Journey with Syngonium Arrowhead Plant Growing in Water

 Within two weeks, the leaves became upright, stronger, and noticeably greener.
-After just one week, a new leaf appeared, a sign that my Syngonium Arrowhead Plant Growing in Water had finally found its rhythm.
-The simplicity of this method amazed me, and soon it became one of my favorite ways to grow indoor plants.
+After just one week, a new leaf appeared, a clear sign that my Syngonium Arrowhead plant growing in water had finally found what it needed.

 Supporting Healthy Growth for Your Syngonium Arrowhead Plant Growing in Water